seriousben/seriousben.com/content/about.md

 +++
 title = "About"
+images= ["about-me.png"]
 +++

-## About this blog
+Hello, I am Benjamin Boudreau.

+I am a software engineer with 10+ years of experience going fast without compromising on quality.

+I am passionate about new technologies, beautiful code and elegant systems.

+I enjoy working on high-stakes projects with an outstanding team.

 This blog is about:

  * Random programming thoughts
- * [TLDR posts](/tldr) and random news I find interesting
+ * [Highlights](/tldr) and random news I find interesting

-## About me

-I Live in Ottawa.

-I am a very enthusiastic developer with a strong sense of ownership.
-I like beautiful code and elegant systems.